U.S. drug agents using vast AT&T database, New York Times says

 Federal authorities told the newspaper that the project, which has been useful in finding criminals who frequently discard cellphones to avoid detection, used investigative techniques that have been employed in criminal cases for decades and created no new privacy issues.

-A representative for the Justice Department was not immediately available for comment.
+A representative for the U.S. Justice Department was not immediately available for comment.

 Mark Siegel, a spokesman for AT&T, said on Monday that while the company cannot comment on any particular matter, "we, like all other companies, must respond to valid subpoenas issued by law enforcement."